meyoungorcl/apex-atp/3-build-database-objects-in-autonomous-database.md

     view project_tasks projects tasks
     ```

-4. Review the shorthand code and click **Generate SQL** when ready.
+4. Review the shorthand code.
+How many tables will be created and how are they related?
+What types of columns and constraints will be created for the tables?
 Note that the **Help** button provides details on the shorthand syntax along with several examples of its usage.
+Click **Generate SQL** when ready.

    ![](images/3/generate-sql.png)